 , a brand new public park on the site of a former landfill in her constituency.
 She also brought together the New Ferry Town Team, working for the regeneration of New Ferry town centre.

-In Parliament, she has acted as PPS to Rt Hon Gordon Brown MP, has been a member of the Opposition Whips office, and is currently Shadow Minister for International Development before becoming Labour's Shadow Minister for Children and Families in 2014.
+In Parliament, she has acted as PPS to Rt Hon Gordon Brown, has been a member of the Opposition Whips office and served as a Shadow Minister for International Development before becoming Labour's Shadow Minister for Children and Families in 2014.
 In May 2015 she joined the Shadow Treasury team as Shadow Economic Secretary to the Treasury (Shadow City Minister) and this is the role she currently holds.
 She has also served on the International Development Select Committee.

 She writes regularly for Wirral News

 , Progress Online

 .
 Since her election she has appeared on Channel 4 News, BBC Radio 5live, BBC Radio 4, the Daily Politics, the Sunday Politics, CityTalk radio, and various other broadcast political programmes.
 Alison is also a regular contributor to The Anfield Wrap

 Alison studied Philosophy at University College London, and in 2005 returned to Birkbeck College, University of London to study Economics.
 After election to the council of London Borough of Southwark, she served as a trustee on the board of South London Gallery, and as a director of Fusion Leisure Services.